botclimber/gavelnews/README.md

 - [ ] date formatted to text
 - [ ] width/height fixed in categories and news source buttons
 - [ ] add aditional keys on data ETL level
+- [ ] handle URL/links in the chat